edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

   <img src="{{ BASE_PATH }}/images/2021/02/vbox_android_arize.png" alt="ARize crash message after repeated launch attempts.">
   <figcaption>ARize crash message after repeated launch attempts.</figcaption>
 </figure>

-I'm not really sure why this happens, but going by various reports of sites like StackOverflow, such crashes are pretty common.
-One possible explanation might be that the app uses native ARM libraries that are not supported by Android-x86 (e.g. see [here](https://stackoverflow.com/a/60148570)), but I'm not sure this is the culprit here.
-This needs further investigation.

 By contrast, the Immer app works without any problems.
 Below are some screenshots that show Immer in action: